red-collar-official/flutter_kore/README.md

 }
 ```

-And here is definition of Apis class
+And here is definition of Apis class:

 ```dart